starfruit3186/DuinoESP/README.md

 Please use the original DuinoCoin_Esp_Master.ino and DuinoCoin_Wire.ino by ricaun.
+They are now included here for your convenience.

 You only need to replace the whole DuinoCoin_Clients.ino with this one.